Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

 #   LAB5: Creating a Virtual Private Cloud

+### Lab overview and objectives